rustruedetective/DraginoScripts/README.md

 You can use Termux and connect to gateway from android.
 0. Have a Dragino Gateway set to become a wifi Access Point and connect your Android phone (locally via wifi) to it.
 1. On Android Download Termux.
-2. Then download the following packages by these commands:-
+2. Then download the following packages:-
+- ssh
--
+- sshpass
+by these commands:-
 ```bash
 pkg install ssh
 ```
--
 ```bash
 pkg install sshpass
 ```